 Instructions

-• In the morning, combine all ingredients in a mixer and knead until smooth and glossy.
-The dough will be very wet, but after 10-15 minutes in the stand mixer (or by hand), it will come together.
+• Feed your starter in the evening.
+In the morning, it should be very bubbly and active.
+Combine all dough ingredients in the bowl of a stand mixer with a dough hook attachment and knead until smooth and glossy.
+The dough will be very wet, but after 10-15 minutes in the stand mixer, it will come together.
+Don’t add more flour, or the texture may be thrown off.

-• Cover with plastic wrap, a damp towel, or tight lid and place in a warm spot for 6-8 hours (or until doubled).
+• Cover the babka dough with plastic wrap, a damp towel, or a tight-fitting lid and place in a warm spot for 6-8 hours (or until doubled) for bulk fermentation.

-• In a pot, add the cocoa powder, sugar, and softened butter.ย Heat on low until melted, stirring occasionally.
+• To make the chocolate filling, add the cocoa powder, sugar, chocolate chips, and softened butter in a small small pot.
+Heat on low until melted, stirring occasionally.

 Notes

-• Once you have your babka filled and rolled up, move it to a piece of parchment paper before cutting it and braiding.
-This way, you can use the parchment paper to easily lift it into your loaf pan.
-It also makes for easy clean up!
-Just be sure your parchment paper is cut to the right size.
+Once you have your babka filled and rolled up, move it to a piece of parchment paper before cutting it and braiding.
+Then use the parchment paper to lift the babka into your loaf pan (and reduce the mess!).

 Nutrition